NDDC begins talks with French, German agencies on job creation – The Sun Nigeria

 He affirmed: “The Niger Delta Development Commission is unwavering in its pursuit of sustainable development within the region.

-“Our collaborative endeavours with esteemed partners like GIZ and the French Development Agency amplify our collective ability to bring about positive and enduring change.”
+“Our collaborative endeavours with esteemed partners like GIZ and the French Development Agency amplify our collective ability to bring about positive and enduring change,” he affirmed.

-Earlier, the AFD Country Director in Nigeria, Mr. Xavier Muron, told the NDDC delegation that the agency is a development partner that gives a higher priority to supporting projects and programmes that pertain to climate change mitigation.
+Earlier, the AFD Country Director in Nigeria, Mr. Xavier Muron, expressed the agency’s readiness to join hands with development partner that gives a higher priority to supporting projects and programmes that pertain to climate change mitigation.

 In a similar vein, the GIZ Country Director, Markus Wagner, said there were huge areas of opportunity for the NDDC to partner with the German Development Agency, including vocational training, helping farmers improve productivity, and technical support to enable farmers to tap the growing market for African fresh foods.